Skip to Main Content

 Scholarships

-Corpsmembers can earn up to $4,000 in scholarships during their first year of service.
+Corpsmembers can earn between $2,000 and $4,000 during their first year of service with the Brad Duncan Scholarship.

 Learn more about scholarships